-We believe in the Stone-Campbell Movement / Restoration Movement motto which says we are "Christians only, not the only Christians."
-Thomas Campbell wrote "That the Church of Christ upon earth is essentially, intentionally, and constitutionally one; consisting of all those in every place that profess their faith in Christ and obedience to him in all things according to the Scriptures."
+One in Christ: We believe in the motto "Christians only, not the only Christians."
+Thomas Campbell wrote, "That the Church of Christ upon earth is essentially, intentionally, and constitutionally one; consisting of all those in every place that profess their faith in Christ and obedience to him in all things according to the Scriptures."

-We embrace the following idea: "The goal of the gathering is the gathering, but the outcomes belong to God."
-We are not creating a global organization, but rather, encouraging something organic led by the Spirit of God.
+The Gathering: We embrace the following idea: "The goal of the gathering is the gathering, but the outcomes belong to God."
+We are not seeking to create another global institution but encouraging something organic led by the Spirit of God.
 We are not promoting mergers, planting new congregations, or cooperative events.
-God may work in ways that bring about the above, or something else, we leave those outcomes to Him.
+God may work in ways that bring about these, but we leave those outcomes to Him.